wafwoof/pyMessageBridge/README.md

 #### server dependencies:
 - MacOS 10.15+
+- an iMessage account linked to an iPhone that you wish to share with your team
 - Python 3+ (3.11 really speeds up certain things)
 - uvicorn, fastapi, requests, pm2 (optional, but recommended)

-Start by running ./server-start.sh in the terminal.
+Start by running bash server-start.sh in the terminal.
 If everything is configured correctly, it should start without any error messages.

+Troubleshooting tips:
+- restart your terminal every so often
+- restart your mac a few times between steps in the setup process
+- send a few test messages to confirm desired functionality before packing the server away for production

+That's it!
+You now have a working pyMessageBridge server.

+#### Text commands

+There are currently